Health and Safety

 |HSR||x26123 or x20751|

 |PGR's||Emma Cordell||x 26302|

 The University of Sheffield is committed to ensuring that every person employed is provided with sufficient health and safety information and training to enable them to do their work safely.
 Accordingly new employees are to be provided with a formal health and safety induction in addition to the HR induction.

 This health and safety induction process must be refreshed when employees transfer from other Departments/Sections or returning after a lengthy period of absence (eg. career break, maternity leave and long term ill-health).

 The completion of the course will be captured against each individual and recorded in Health & Safety’s central training record database.

-The online course can be found by clicking on the following link: -
+Please note this course is for STAFF ONLY and can be found by clicking on the following link: -

 Fire Safety - Regent Court